richiemccoll/eslox/README.md

-# JSLox
+# ESLox

-JavaScript implementation of lox language from Crafting Interpreters book.
+ECMAScript implementation of the lox language from Crafting Interpreters book.